wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 there are a lot of fascinating (and often difficult) aspects of multi-threading, conceptually it simply  means that a program comprises a set of *tasks*, some of which can run at the same time on the cores of a multi-core computer.
-This is  the  conceptual level at which we  operate in this pedagogic module.
-We call this kind of programs **parallel programs**.
+This is  called **parallelism** and we call this kind of programs **parallel programs**.

-We consider programs that needs to perform one or more tasks, where each task is a particular computation on some input data (and which produces some output data).
+Each task in a parallel program performs some computation on some input data,  which  can be in RAM or on disk, and which produces some output data.
 For instance, we could have a 5-task program where each task renders a different frame of a movie.
 Or we could have a program in which tasks do different things altogether.
 For instance, a 2-task program could have one task apply some analysis to a dataset and another task uncompress a file on disk.

 As mentioned in the [Single Core Computing]({{site.baseurl}}/pedagogic_modules/single_core_computing) module, we do not consider time sharing.
 That is, **we will only consider executions in which